Hearing and Harmony

 They will sound lower when they follow less promptly.

-So that, if by half or a third or a quarter or a fifth part, etc., one follows the other more promptly at one time than another, they will produce a sound which will be higher by an octave, or a fifth, or a fourth, or a major third, etc.
+If by half or a third or a quarter or a fifth part, etc., one follows the other more promptly, they will produce a sound which will be higher by an octave, or a fifth, or a fourth, or a major third, etc.

 The tones will agree or disagree depending on: